janwee-sha/algorithms/src/main/java/heap/README.md

 # Heap

-> The following statement is a quote from [https://github.com/raywenderlich/swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club/blob/master/Heap/README.markdown)
+> The following content is a quote from [https://github.com/raywenderlich/swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club/blob/master/Heap/README.markdown)

 A heap is a binary tree inside an array,so it does not use parent/child pointers.A heap is sorted based on the "heap property" that determines the order of the nodes in the tree.